 Señor Pico, Palm West Beach, Palm Jumeirah, Dubai, 12pm to 12am daily. @senorpico.thepalmdxb

-Formerly Apron’s and Hammers, Surf Club is an elevated beach experience with roomy cabanas, experience, sun-dappled wooden trellises, and a chic, Hamptons-meets-California-cool feel.
-A DJ booth, has been built out into the sand, with the venue already becoming a lively beach party spot despite having opened in December.
+Surf Club is an elevated beach experience with roomy cabanas, experience, sun-dappled wooden trellises, and a chic, Hamptons-meets-California-cool feel.
 Out on the sand, there’s ample sun beds and cushy bean bags, and those signature blue and white striped towels.
 Beach access is Dhs100 on weekdays and Dhs150 on weekends, both fully redeemable.
-There is a big focus on seafood, with a raw and sushi counter serving up the freshest catches.
-Or, you can choose your favourite fish from the counter and have it cooked to your liking on a charcoal grill.
+Through the week, enjoy fun-filled beach days and chilled sundowners, while the weekends are dedicated to epic live DJ sets.

 Surf Club, West Beach, Palm Jumeirah, Dubai, daily 12pm to late.
 Tel: (050) 455 5235, @surfclubdubai